 Margo Glantz married twice, first to Francisco Lopez Camara and later to Luis Mario Schneider.
 Both husbands died.
 She has two daughters: Alina Lopez Camara (b.
 1959) and Renata Schneider (b.
 1971).

 Not only does Glantz weave her parents’ fragmented memories into her own recollections of growing up Jewish in Mexico; she constructs a text that incorporates collective memory and history for Jews in Mexico and throughout Latin America.
-In Las Genealogias, Jews who emigrated to Latin America and their children who were born there are able to see themselves and their attempts to assimilate and integrate into mainstream society.
-Glantz speaks for and to fellow Jewish transplants and their offspring who may not have explored and recorded their physical and psychological journeys in the form of literary expression.
+In Las Genealogias, Glantz’s most renowned work, Jews who emigrated to Latin America and their children who were born there are able to see themselves and their attempts to assimilate and integrate into mainstream society.
+Glantz speaks as a Jewish transplant who is exploring and recording her physical and psychological journey in the form of literary expression.

 Las genealogías.
 México, D.F.: 1987.